pietervogelaar/timezone_lwrp/README.md

 ### timezone

-This resource sets the timezone by editing `/etc/timezone` file and running `dpgk-reconfigure` afterwards.
+This resource sets the timezone by editing `/etc/timezone` file and running `dpkg-reconfigure` afterwards.

 ```ruby
 timezone 'Europe/Moscow'